Jane And Joan Have Jeff, Under Watchful Eye Of Director Joseph Pevney

 STREET DATE: December 11, 2018/KINO LORBER STUDIO CLASSICS

-The actor whom one imagines was dubbed The Silver Fox by tabloid outlets on at least a few occasions may be unfamiliar to even the most devoted classic movie fan today — while on location shooting Samuel Fuller’s 1961 World War II film Merrill’s Marauders, having died of injuries sustained from an accident at the untimely age of 42 — but salt-and-pepper haired, strongly-featured Jeff Chandler was and remains a considerable presence in movies of the 1950’s.
+The actor who one imagines was dubbed The Silver Fox by tabloid outlets on at least a few occasions may be unfamiliar to even the most devoted classic movie fan today — having died of injuries sustained from an accident on the location shoot of Samuel Fuller’s 1961 World War II film Merrill’s Maurauders at the untimely age of 42 — but salt-and-pepper haired, strongly-featured Jeff Chandler was and remains a considerable presence in movies of the 1950’s.
 Quickly rising to stardom after his Academy Award-nominated performance as Apache chief Cochise, for Delmer Daves’s 1950 Western Broken Arrow (like many of his male star contemporaries, including Tony Curtis and Rock Hudson, Chandler was cast early in his career as a Native American), two back-to-back features released by Universal-International in 1955, Foxfire and Female on the Beach, romantically solidified his popular image as Tall, Dark, and Handsome for adoring female fans.
 “Jane’s Got Jeff” read the tagline for the first of Chandler’s star-changing romantic melodramas of 1955, and opposite Jane Russell in Foxfire the screen certainly sparks with the nighttime, phosphorescent glow of the title.
 Female on the Beach offers an even more incendiary matching with legendary screen force Joan Crawford in the title role, who could consume lesser male mortals whole with a mere arch of a formidable eyebrow.
 Individually held to screen-searing course by dependable studio journeyman-director Joseph Pevney, Kino Lorber’s peerless presentation and beautiful transfers of these mid-50’s romantic scorchers reveal the watchful eye of a studio filmmaker on his larger-than-life screen subjects.

-Foxfire is again title-imbued with the passion-hued palette of its bold Technicolor photography, the very last Hollywood feature to utilize the color process’s virtual rainbow of visual possibilities in its three-tone, classic-era form.
-Following the title tune (sung and co-written by co-star Chandler, who also had a thriving career in this period as a recording artist) over the dramatic titles, a flat tire strands stunning Jane Russell in the middle of the equally stunning Arizona desert in the film’s opening.
+Foxfire is again title-imbued with the passion-hued palette of its bold Technicolor photography; the very last Hollywood feature to utilize the color process’s virtual rainbow of visual possibilities in its three-tone, classic-era form.
+Following the dramatic titles accompanied by the title tune (sung and co-written by co-star Chandler, who also had a thriving career in this period as a recording artist), a flat tire strands stunning Jane Russell in the middle of the equally stunning Arizona desert in the film’s opening.

 Female on the Beach offers more considerable story challenges — especially regarding an audience’s sympathy towards or identification with its scorpion pair of stinging romantic combatants — but yields even greater story rewards in the dramatic clash between He Man and Grand Dame.
 The black-and-white photography of master cameraman Charles Lang drenches the filmed shores and open-aired interiors with a certain unmistakable atmosphere, true, but overpowering in her bewildering array of outfits, accessories, and emotional states is the Classic Hollywood presence who undoubtedly demanded, and unreservedly deserved, to be top-billed in every inch of celluloid she appeared.